platform9/express/README.md

 If these variables are not defined, the Host Agent Installer will allow the system to auto-assign the UID and GID.

 NOTE: This feature is not idempotent.
-If the 'pf9' user had not been created yet, Auto-Deploy will create the 'pf9' user and 'pf9group' group based on the values of pf9_uid and pf9_gid.
-If the 'pf9' user already exists, Auto-Deploy will skip the user/group management section; it will not attempt to alter the UID/GID settings.
+If the 'pf9' user had not been created yet, Platform9 Express will create the 'pf9' user and 'pf9group' group based on the values of pf9_uid and pf9_gid.
+If the 'pf9' user already exists, Platform9 Express will skip the user/group management section; it will not attempt to alter the UID/GID settings.

-## Running Auto-Deploy
+## Running Platform9 Express
-The basic syntax for starting Auto-Deploy includes a target (which can be a host group, individual host, or comma-delimited list of hosts) and an optional flag ('-a') that instructs it to perform role deployment.
+The basic syntax for starting Platform9 Express includes a target (which can be a host group, individual host, or comma-delimited list of hosts) and an optional flag ('-a') that instructs it to perform role deployment.

-Here's an example of invoking Auto-Deploy against a number of hosts:
+Here's an example of invoking Platform9 Express against a number of hosts:
 ```
-# ./deploy hyper201,hyper202,hyper203
+# ./pf9-express hyper201,hyper202,hyper203
 ################################################################
-# Platform9 AutoDeploy Utility
+# Platform9 Express Utility
 ################################################################
---> Installation Log: ./log/pf9-autodeploy.2018-05-22_11:47:22.log
+--> Installation Log: ./log/pf9-express.2018-05-22_11:47:22.log
 --> Validating package dependencies: epel-release ntp nginx gcc python-devel python2-pip bc shade docker-py ansible setupd
 --> Updating setupd libraries: pf9_master_setup.py pf9_utils.py pf9_mgmt_setup.py attach-node add-cluster
 --> ansible_version = 2.5

-[Executing: ansible-playbook ./pf9-autodeploy.yml]
+[Executing: ansible-playbook ./pf9-express.yml]
 .
 .
 .
 ```
-Here's an example of invoking Auto-Deploy against a host group and performing role deployments (based on metadata defined in /opt/autodeploy/inventory/hosts):
+Here's an example of invoking Platform9 Express against a host group and performing role deployments (based on metadata defined in /opt/pf9-express/inventory/hosts):
 ```
-# ./deploy -a hyper201,hyper202,hyper203,hyper204
+# ./pf9-express -a hyper201,hyper202,hyper203,hyper204
 ################################################################
-# Platform9 AutoDeploy Utility
+# Platform9 Express Utility
 ################################################################
---> Installation Log: ./log/pf9-autodeploy.2018-05-22_16:29:01.log
+--> Installation Log: ./log/pf9-express.2018-05-22_16:29:01.log
 --> Validating package dependencies: epel-release ntp nginx gcc python-devel python2-pip bc shade docker-py ansible setupd
 --> Updating setupd libraries: pf9_master_setup.py pf9_utils.py pf9_mgmt_setup.py attach-node add-cluster
 --> ansible_version = 2.5

-[Executing: ansible-playbook ./pf9-autodeploy.yml]
+[Executing: ansible-playbook ./pf9-express.yml]
 .
 .
 .
 ```
 Here's the usage statement showing all command-line options:
 ```
-# ./deploy
+# ./pf9-express
-Usage: ./deploy [Args] <target>
+Usage: ./pf9-express [Args] <target>

 Args (Optional):